NikshepShetty/CapFlow/README.md

 ## Project Overview

-CapFlow is a Chrome extension that uses tine fine-tuned versions Microsoft's Florence 2 base model to generate descriptive captions for images on web pages and create relevant hashtags.
+CapFlow is a Chrome extension that uses the fine-tuned version of Microsoft's Florence 2 base model to generate descriptive captions for images on web pages and create relevant hashtags.

 ## Technologies Used